 Why You Should Trust Us

-This best road running shoes guide has been compiled with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.
+We compiled this best road running shoes guide with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.

 Frequently Asked Questions about Road Running Shoes

 What is a road running shoe?

 A road running shoe is designed to excel on smooth surfaces.
 They have smooth outsoles that generally lack the lugs and rock protection that trail running shoes provide.
 Road running shoes can come with a variety of cushion levels to accommodate different running needs.
 Some are designed to be lively and snappy for speed workouts, while others are comfortable enough to run endless miles on hard surfaces.
 Our team placed the On Cloudsurfer at the top of our favorite road running shoes list because it did everything well and was a crowd-pleaser among testers.

 What are the main differences between road running and trail shoes?

 The biggest difference between road running and trail shoes is the outsoles.
 While the lugs and sticky rubber of trail shoe outsoles are designed to provide purchase on a wide variety of surfaces, including hardpack, loose rocks, mud, and more, road shoes tend to have very smooth outsoles that excel on the pavement.
 This allows them to be lighter than trail shoes and more comfortable when running on flat and hard surfaces, namely pavement and dirt roads.
 The uppers of road shoes may also be less durable than trail shoes since they have to withstand much less abuse from rocks and other trailside debris.
 Some shoes in this guide, such as the Brooks Ghost 15, perform just fine on gravel roads and non-technical dirt trails.